 Bali has perhaps the highest number of brunch style restaurants and cafes of anywhere in the world.
 I’m not joking.
 Within maybe 5 square km, you’ll find a hundred different trendy cafes and beautiful restaurants beckoning for your stomach and Instagram account.
 Seriously, I would like to know if there is somewhere with more beautiful cafes per capita than Bali.

-Living in Canggu or Ubud, I know that a delicious cup of coffee is probably one of the easiest things I can obtain
+Living in Canggu or Ubud, I know that a delicious cup of coffee is probably one of the easiest things I can obtain.
+Read my best cafes in Canggu post for a list of all of my favorite cafes (There are many) as well as my favorite cafes to work from in Bali.

 All different restaurant cuisines available